projectlumos/A-Book-A-Month/README.md

 # A Book A Month
 Adding perspective and getting into that reading habit.
 One book at a time.

-Book pool will hold all the books we have heard about and can want to read/recommend.
+Book pool will hold all the books we have heard about and want to read/recommend.
 Either pick a book from the books pool and add it under your name for that month or just select an existing one.

 If you hear about a good book, add it to the book pool with a short summary.